kontainapp/km/docs/planning/m1/README.md

 M1 is the release we want to put together by Oct'20.

 Requirements and experience are documented in [Kontain Platform Requirements](https://docs.google.com/document/d/1LPeGZEuRdgeGx-fvsZ3Gs8ltYp6xOB7MCk10zFwtpsE/edit#) .
-Note that we keep  code-related stuff in the code but make requirements/use cases/experience docs in google docs to make it easier to review by folks on on git
+Note that we keep  code-related stuff in the code but make requirements/use cases/experience docs in google docs to make it easier to review by folks not on git